udaykumar-dhokia/chatbox/README.md

 # Chatbox

-Chatbox is a Flutter project that provides a graphical user interface (GUI) for running large language models (LLMs) using the Ollama API.
+Chatbox is a Flutter project that provides a graphical user interface (GUI) for running large language models (LLMs) using the Ollama.
 This application allows users to interact with various LLM models, send messages, and receive responses in a chat-like interface.

 ## Features